 Despite the studies, my experience has shown there is no perfect age or time together that guarantees marital success.
 I’ve seen couples that have known each other for a just few months outlast couples that dated for years before walking down the aisle.
 I’ve also seen many younger couples and older couples outlast those who get married in the “prime” age range.
 No matter the age or length of the courtship of a couple, each marriage brings challenges that will supersede those statistics.

-If you do find yourself facing a failed marriage, contact a family attorney to learn your next steps.
-If you are ready to make a commitment to someone, also contact a family lawyer to prepare a prenup and estate planning while you’re still blissfully in love.
+If you do find yourself facing a failed marriage, contact an attorney to learn your next steps.
+If you are ready to make a commitment to someone, also contact a lawyer to prepare a prenup and estate planning while you’re still blissfully in love.